Palazzo Grimaldi della Meridiana in Genoa

 Subsequently (1778 - 1786) was opened "Strada Nuovissima" (today via Cairoli): the Piazza (now Piazza della Meridiana) was created to connect with "Strada Nuova".
 The south façade of the palace was thus renovated to a design by Giacomo Brusco.
 The Piazza thus took the name of "Piazza della Meridiana" for the beautiful Meridiana which was built on the facade of Palazzo Grimaldi.

-In the nineteenth century many property changes occurred, from Grimaldi of Geraci ai Cassan greenhouseor, ai Odera, To De Mari and ai Mongiardino.
-At the beginning of the '900 la Mackenzie family, he rented the Palace from the Mongiardino and commissioned the architect Gino Coppedè to adapt it to its offices.
+In the nineteenth century many property changes occurred, from Grimaldi of Geraci ai Cassan greenhouseor, ai Odera, To De Mari and Mongiardino.
+At the beginning of the '900 la Mackenzie family, he rented the palace from the Mongiardino family and commissioned the architect Gino Coppedè to adapt it to its offices.
 On this occasion, in addition to new buildings in the rear garden area, the inner courtyard was covered with a skylight liberty, they were renewed "Grotesque" of its vaults and intervened with the interior decoration in the staircase, in the atrium and in the Cambiaso hall.

 During the First World War it was home to a military hospital.